Diivix/pathfinder/README.md

 # Pathfinder

-Choose your path, especially if you haven't been listening an forgot what the GM just said...
+Choose your path, especially if you haven't been listening and forgot what the GM just said...

 ## Build